YouFaceJaraxxus/activity-zones/README.md

 * `npm run build` - runs the TypeScript compiler and asset copier once.
 * `npm run build:watch` - runs the TypeScript compiler and asset copier in "watch mode"; when changes occur to source files, they will be recompiled or copied into `dist/`.
 * `npm run test` - runs tests.
+* `npm run deploy` - builds the application and deploys the application to Firebase.

 ## Architecture